Our Packaging Design Process

 Design & Engineering

 Our package design services for a new packaging or a packaging redesign calls for intense work from our designers and engineers.
-After the initial collaborative meetings and the sharing of ideas and documents regarding the objectives of your packaging project, we begin our Phased Approach.
+After the initial collaborative meetings and the sharing of ideas and documents regarding the objectives of your packaging project, we begin our Packaging Design Process.
 It’s what we do ‘behind the scenes’ to create and develop the packaging that’s just right for your product and it involves five major steps: research, visualization, assessment, refinement and engineering.

 Good research is critical in having a good understanding of the package, past and present, and a clear understanding of how to proceed through the design process.
 We conduct a thorough review of the category and the channel.
 We explore the brand objectives, industry trends and competitive landscape.
 We evaluate the packages’ position on the shelf and analyze aspects of packaging differentiation.
 Only when the packaging design research is complete and clearly understood, do we consider moving on to the next step.